Prosdino95/SOFTWARE-ENGINEERING-2/implementation/documentation.rst

     #) In the Thread Group: Registration,UserProfile,Event we test all API endpoint by do the correct Posts and make some assertion on the response.
     #) In the Thread Group: Post_missing_information we do some malformed post with some missing essential information.
 We expect a Bad Request response.
     #) In the Thread Group: Wrong_post we test a possible post that try to modify random event that not belong to the user. so in this case we expect an Illegal Accession response.
     #) In the Thread Group: Illegal_token we test an incorrect login and some post with incorrect token.
-In tthat case when the Server see that the token is incorrect stop the computantion and send an error message.
+In tthat case when the Server see that the token is incorrect stop the computantion and send an error message

+*instruction for test executions*: start the docker environment and open with Jmeter the file API_test.jmx in the system_test folder.

 Installation instructions